itmat/rum/creating_indexes.md

 Where <gtf> is the name of the gtf file you downloaded, and NAME is the name you have chosen above.

-=over 4

-=item *

-This is a master script that runs a bunch of other scripts including bowtie-build...
+* This is a master script that runs a bunch of other scripts including bowtie-build...

-=item *

-You will need a fair amount of RAM to do this, 10Gb was sufficient for Human
+* You will need a fair amount of RAM to do this, 10Gb was sufficient for Human

-=back

-After it is finished, the files you need to keep are the following 15:

-  NAME_refseq_ucsc_gene_info.txt
-  NAME_genome_one-line-seqs.fa
-  NAME_genes.4.ebwt
-  NAME_genes.3.ebwt
-  NAME_genes.2.ebwt
-  NAME_genes.1.ebwt
-  NAME_genes.rev.2.ebwt
-  NAME_genes.rev.1.ebwt
-  NAME_genome.4.ebwt
-  NAME_genome.3.ebwt
-  NAME_genome.2.ebwt
-  NAME_genome.1.ebwt
-  NAME_genome.rev.2.ebwt
-  NAME_genome.rev.1.ebwt
-  rum.config_NAME

-Put all these files in a directory named NAME, and move that directory to where your other RUM indexes are stored.
-For example, if you keep all of your RUM indexes in ~/rum_indexes, and you have indexes for mouse (mm9) and human (hg19), you would have the following directory
+This will create a directory called $NAME (where NAME is the prefix of the files you provided as command line arguments) and put all of the important index files in there.
+Move that directory to where your other RUM indexes are stored.
+For example, if you keep all of your RUM indexes in ~/rum_indexes, and you have indexes for mouse (mm9) and human (hg19), you would have the following directory structure:
-structure:

     ~/
     ~/rum_indexes
     ~/rum_indexes/mm9/
     ~/rum_indexes/mm9/mm9_refseq_ucsc_gene_info.txt
     ...
     ~/rum_indexes/hg19/
     ~/rum_indexes/hg19/hg19_refseq_ucsc_gene_info.txt
     ...

 To run RUM with one of these indexes, for example hg19, you would provide the directory location with the B<--index-dir> or B<-i>
 option:

     rum_runner -i ~/rum_indexes/hg19 ...

-=head2 Your organism is not on either ucsc or ensembl but you have genome sequence and optionally gene or transcript models.
+Your organism is not on either ucsc or ensembl but you have genome sequence and optionally gene or transcript models.

 If your organism is not available through UCSC, you must create by hand the files described below, and then run some (supplied) parsing scripts.Be careful to follow the specifications exactly.

-=over 4

-=item  1

-A fasta file of genome sequence with one entry per chromosome/contig/scaffold.
+# A fasta file of genome sequence with one entry per
+  chromosome/contig/scaffold.
 The fasta def lines should give simple chromosome/contig/scaffold names.Stick to alphanumeric characters, underscores, periods, dashes.You might get away with other characters but definitely do not use colons, quotes or whitespace.Use the forward (plus) strand sequence, all bases should be upper case A, C, G, T or N.The first base of each entry will be considered be cooordinate number 1 of the chromosome/contig/scaffold.
 Call this file NAME_genome.txt, where "NAME" should be replaced by something that identifies your name/assembly, e.g.mouse-mm9.
 Just use alphanumeric, dashes, periods in NAME, do not use underscores.
 The scripts below won't work unless you follow this naming convention exactly.
 Note the suffix must be '.txt' not '.fa'

-=item 2

-A file (or files) of transcript models.Keep the name(s) of these files simple, like refseq.txt.A transcript model file has one row for each transcript, with each row havin five tab delimited colums:
+# A file (or files) of transcript models.
+Keep the name(s) of these
+  files simple, like refseq.txt.
+A transcript model file has one row for each transcript, with each row havin five tab delimited colums:

-=over 4

-=item name

-The name of the transcript.Keep it relatively simple, use just
+## *name* The name of the transcript.Keep it relatively simple, use
-            alphanumeric, underscores, dashes and periods.Names don't have to be unique, the parsing scripts will make them unique later by adding numbers to ones that are equal.
+    just alphanumeric, underscores, dashes and periods.Names don't have to be unique, the parsing scripts will make them unique later by adding numbers to ones that are equal.
-=item chrom

-The name of the chromosome/contig/scaffold the transcript is on
+## *chrom* The name of the chromosome/contig/scaffold the transcript
-            Names should match those in the genome fasta file.
+    is on Names should match those in the genome fasta file.

-=item strand

-The strand, + or -.
+## *strand* The strand, + or -.

-=item exonStarts

-A comma delimited list (with no whitespace) of exon start locations in zero based coordinates.The last character can be a comma, but not the first.
+## *exonStarts* A comma delimited list (with no whitespace) of exon
+    start locations in zero based coordinates.The last character can be a comma, but not the first.

-=item exonEnds

-A comma delimited list (with no whitespace) of exon end locations in one based coordinates.The last character can be a comma, but not the first.
+## *exonEnds* A comma delimited list (with no whitespace) of exon end
+    locations in one based coordinates.The last character can be a comma, but not the first.

-=back

-   Note 1: It is not a typo that we want zero-based coordinates for the starts and
-           one-based coordinates for the ends, we are just being compliant with UCSC standards.
+Note 1: It is not a typo that we want zero-based coordinates for the starts and one-based coordinates for the ends, we are just being compliant with UCSC standards.

-   Note 2: You can make multiple files of transcripts, the parsing scripts will take
-           care of merging them into one consistent database of transcripts.If two files have the same transcript, even if they have different names, the scripts will merge them into one and merge the names.Basically, in your gene models files, different transcripts can have the same name and one transcript can have serveral different names, even in the same file.All you need to worry about is getting each file formatted exactly as described above.
+Note 2: You can make multiple files of transcripts, the parsing scripts will take care of merging them into one consistent database of transcripts.If two files have the same transcript, even if they have different names, the scripts will merge them into one and merge the names.Basically, in your gene models files, different transcripts can have the same name and one transcript can have serveral different names, even in the same file.All you need to worry about is getting each file formatted exactly as described above.

-=item 3

-Make a file called "gene_info_files" with one line per gene annotation filename (even if you have only one).
+# Make a file called "gene_info_files" with one line per gene
+  annotation filename (even if you have only one).
 E.g.:

     refseq.txt
     ucscknown.txt

-=back

 All the scripts and the data files you just downloaded need to be in the same directory.
 Now run: